CipSoft-Tibia/Qt5/qtwebengine/src/3rdparty/chromium/docs/chromeos_build_instructions.md

     is_debug = false           # Release build, runs faster.
     dcheck_always_on = true    # Enables DCHECK despite release build.
-    enable_nacl = false        # Skips native client build, compiles faster. use_sysroot = false        # Build for local machine instead of sysroot.
+    enable_nacl = false        # Skips native client build, compiles faster.

-    # Set the following true to create a Chrome (instead of Chromium) build.
-    # This requires a src-internal checkout.
+    # Builds Chrome instead of Chromium.
+This requires a src-internal
-    is_chrome_branded = false  # Adds internal features and branded art assets. is_official_build = false  # Turns on many optimizations, slower build.
+    # checkout.
+Adds internal features and branded art assets.
+    is_chrome_branded = true

+    # Enables many optimizations, leading to much slower compiles, links,
+    # and no runtime stack traces.
+    is_official_build = true

 NOTE: You may wish to replace 'Default' with something like 'Cros' if you switch back and forth between Linux and Chromium OS builds, or 'Debug'